Continual Service Improvement

 • Key Performance Indicator (KPI)

-ƒ Defined during Service Design and Service Transition
+Defined during Service Design and Service Transition

-ƒ Becomes the data inputs to analyz and identify improvement opportunities
+analyze and identify improvement opportunities

 • Critical Success Factors (CSF)

-ƒ Determine the success or failure of a Service Strategy
+Determine the success or failure of a Service Strategy

-ƒ Defined in terms of capabilities and resources
+Defined in terms of capabilities and resources

 • Baselines

-ƒ As starting points for later comparison
+As starting points for later comparison

-ƒ Establish an initial data point to determine if a service or process should be improved
+Establish an initial data point to determine if a service or process should be improved

-ƒ Must be documented recognize and accepted throughout the organization
+documented, recognized and accepted throughout the

 • 3 types of metrics

-ƒ Technology metrics: Component an application based metrics
+Technology metrics: Component and application based metrics

 (performance, availability, etc.).
 Example: CPU load of a server.

-ƒ Process metrics: CSFs (Critical Success Factor) and KPIs (metrics that indicate the overall health of process).
-Example: the amount of incidents solved within SLA targets.
+Process metrics: CSFs (Critical Success Factor) and KPIs (metrics that indicate

-ƒ Service metrics: Metrics that indicate the result of the end to end service.
+Service metrics: Metrics that indicate the result of the end to end service.

 Technology metrics are input for Service metrics.
-Example: the amount of transactions banking system.

 • Service measurement

-ƒ Measure, analyze and report on IT Services and ITSM results
+Measure, analyze and report on IT Services and ITSM results

-ƒ Data produced will result in trends that can help in measurements
+Data produced will result in trends that can help in measurements

 Critical success factors and key performance indicators

-Each organization should identify appropriate CSFs based on its objectives for the process.
-Each sample CSF is followed by a typical KPI that supports the CSF.
-These KPIs should not be adopted without careful consideration.
+CSFs based on its objectives for the process.
+Each sample CSF is followed by a typical KPI that supports

-Each organization should develop KPIs that are appropriate for its level of maturity, its CSFs and its particular circumstances.
-Achievement against KPIs should be monitored and used to identify opportunities for improvement, which should then be logged in the CSI register for evaluation and possible implementation.
+identify opportunities for improvement, which should then be logged in the CSI register for evaluation and possible implementation.

 ITIL, ITIL Foundation Course, ITIL V3, ITIL Course, ITIL - Course, online itil, itil certification, online material for itil course